uva-cs/dsa2/docs/syllabus.md

 Aaron Bloomfield
 - Email: aaron_at_virginia.edu
 - Office: Rice 402
-- Office Hours:
+- Office Hours: TBD
-    - tbd

 Robbie Hott
 - Email: jrhott_at_virginia.edu
 - Office: Rice 401
-- Office Hours:
+- Office Hours: TBD
-    - tbd

 If you email a professor, include "DSA2" at the beginning of the subject line to help us prioritize your email.